ROCKY MOUNTAIN ELK FOUNDATION

 Thankfully, a consortium of hunters and other conservationists joined forces just in time to reverse the trend and avert the species’ demise.
 Although the recovery effort has been a long and hard-fought battle, it has produced spectacular victories.
-Reintroductions have brought the number of states with free-ranging elk back up to 28, and officials with the Rocky Mountain Elk Foundation (RMEF)—a Federal Premium conservation partner and one of the main players in the fight to conserve and restore elk populations—report that the continental herd currently stands at more than a million animals.
+Reintroductions have brought the number of states with free-ranging elk back up to 28, and officials with the Rocky Mountain Elk Foundation (RMEF)—a Federal Ammunition conservation partner and one of the main players in the fight to conserve and restore elk populations—report that the continental herd currently stands at more than a million animals.

 “Overall, the North American elk herd is in pretty good shape,” says Blake Henning, the group’s chief conservation officer.
 “That’s not to say there aren’t areas with issues, but in general the herd is strong and healthy.”

 In traditional Western strongholds like Montana, Wyoming and Colorado, elk populations are at or even above goal.
 “We actually have too many elk in some areas, where the animals are causing crop depredation problems,” he notes.